 - They might not be able to provide a detailed response

 So, What Can You Do If Your Attorney Won’t Talk To You?

 Your case is essential to you.
 You have spent countless hours worrying about it, researching it, and working on it.
 You have talked to your friends and family about it, and you have even talked to an attorney about it.
 But now, your attorney won’t talk to you.

 It’s a common problem deserve and one that can be very frustrating.
 After all, you are the one paying your attorney, and you deserve to be kept in the loop about what is going on with your case.
 So, what can you do if your attorney won’t talk to you?

 The first thing you should do is try to speak to your attorney in person.
 If that is not possible, then you should try to reach your attorney by phone.
 If you still can’t get in touch with your attorney, then you should send your attorney a certified letter, return receipt requested, asking for a meeting.

 However, if you still cannot get your attorney to talk to you, then you should consider hiring a new attorney.
-You deserve to have an attorney who is responsive to your needs and who will keep you informed about your case.
+You deserve an attorney who is responsive to your needs and will keep you informed about your case.